hariSeldon-danil/projects/README.md

 ## How to Play

 1. Download or clone the repository to your local machine
-2. Open the repository in visual studio
-3. Navigate to snake_main.cpp file and press run
+2.  open terminal of that folder and type compilation command:
+'''sh
+g++ -I ./framework/include -I ./concrete/include ./concrete/src/Board.cpp ./concrete/src/Level.cpp ./concrete/src/Snake.cpp ./concrete/src/Game.cpp     ./snake_game.cpp -o snake_game
+'''
+3. Run from terminal with the command:
+'''sh
+./snake_game
+'''
+4.  chose the option y, hit enter and start playing
-4. Use the arrow keys on your keyboard to control the direction of the snake
+5. Use the arrow keys on your keyboard to control the direction of the snake
-5. Eat the food to grow longer and try to avoid colliding with the walls or your own body
+6. Eat the food to grow longer and try to avoid colliding with the walls or your own body

 ## Keys action